Common Name(s): Lancewood, West Indian Lancewood

 Color/Appearance: Lancewood that is harvested commercially generally consists of sapwood rather than heartwood, which is a pale yellow color.
 Older trees with heartwood tend to be less desirable than younger trees.
 Heartwood is a darker golden yellow, sometimes with hues of green or gray.
 Medium to large medullary rays also give this wood a decent amount of ray fleck on quartersawn surfaces.

 Grain/Texture: Grain is straight, with a very fine and even texture and a natural luster.

-Endgrain: Diffuse-porous; small to very small pores in no specific arrangement; commonly in radial multiples of 2-4; growth rings indistinct; medium to large rays visible without lens; parenchyma diffuse-in-aggregates, banded (reticulate).
+Endgrain: Diffuse-porous; small to medium pores in no specific arrangement, moderately numerous to numerous; commonly in radial multiples of 2-4; growth rings indistinct; large rays visible without lens, spacing normal; parenchyma diffuse-in-aggregates, banded (reticulate).